GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 - V1 and v2c are compatible.
 Many SNMP devices only offer v2c and v3 versions. v2c version, the best compatibility, many older devices only support this version.
 - If the safety requirements are high, choose v3.
 Security is also the main difference between v3 version and previous versions.

-Datakit supports all of the above versions.
+DataKit supports all of the above versions.

 ### Choosing v1/v2c version {#config-v2}